sophist0/delete_bot/README.md

 python3 -m pytest

-## run as a container
+## run as a container (on linux)

-    1. Checkout the "container" branch
+    1. Have docker installed
     2. Check that the value for the CONTAINER key in config.txt is True.
     3. Build docker image with "docker build -t delete_bot ."
     4. Run the docker container "docker run delete_bot"

 Running the tests in the container is a work in progress, as such this branch is by definition unstable.
+The point of containerizing this is that it is OS and system independent.
+But I yet to test running this in Windows or macOS.

 ## notes

 This bot should work out of the box assuming the requirements are satisfied.
-But my machine so it will require some jiggering to get working.
+But I have only run this on my machine so it may require some jiggering to get working.

-If the load browser test runs you should be good, but if it doesn't then it still might work with Chrome since the test will not run if Firefox in not installed correctly.

-Eventually I'll containerize this bot so it will run out of the box if you have docker.

 If you have a basic account you can only view 1000 posts a day so you can't delete more than 1000 posts either.